makerdao/governance-manual/the-protocol/module-flash-mint-module.md

 The `Flash Mint Module` allows anyone to permisionlessly mint Dai as long as it is paid back in the same transaction.
 This is commonly known as a Flash Loan.

-Users can combine flash Loans with other smart contract functions to perform powerful multi-step transactions across multiple decentralized exchanges (DEX).
+Users can combine Flash Loans with other smart contract functions to perform powerful multi-step transactions across multiple decentralized exchanges (DEX).
 This process can be used to exploit arbitrage opportunities when Dai deviates from the Peg.

 To demonstrate how this works in practice, we will imagine Dai trades at 1.02 DAI/USDC at DEX-1 and 0.98 DAI/USDC at DEX-2.
 Using the `Flash Mint Module`, a user could arbitrage this price difference as follows: